 - Lafayette: 1376 Miners Drive

-During election periods, eligible residents may also register to vote at any Vote Center.
+During election periods, you may also register to vote at any Vote Center.

 In Colorado, all active, eligible voters are mailed a ballot for each election.

 - Follow the instructions included in your mail ballot packet.